brightsign/brightsign-html5-analog-clock/README.md

 ## Common Parameters

 - w, h: Optional.
 Width and height in pixels.
-Must match the clock background image, if supplied (see 'face').
 Default: 900
 - x, y: Optional.
 Offset in pixels from center.
 Moves the hands from the center position by x, y.
 Default: 0
 - r: Optional.
 Radius of second hand, can be pixels or %.
 Default: 100%.
 Hour hand is 80% of second hand length, and minute hand is 60% of second hand length
 - tzOffset: Optional.
 In minutes relative to UTC.
 This overrides the time on the BS player.
 Default: same as the player's tzOffset.